 The Depot at Emory

-Emory University also has a repurposed train depot.
+Emory University also has a repurposed train depot that is now a coffee shop.
 Built in 1916 for the Seaboard Air Line Railway, the station once had direct service to New York City via the Sliver Comet.
-Passenger rail service ended in 1969 and for a time it was Dooley’s Den, then Zaya Mediterranean restaurant, and in 2015 it was renamed Dooley’s Depot under new management.
-The trackside university restaurant hasn’t reopened yet, but keep it in mind for a future pit stop.
+Passenger rail service ended in 1969 and for a time it was Dooley’s Den, then Zaya Mediterranean restaurant, and now it is Kaldi’s Coffee Roasting Co.

 Ford Factory Lofts